Canada Research Chairs at the University of Toronto

 Equity, Diversity and Inclusion

-This website details both new and ongoing initiatives underway to increase the diversity of faculty holding Canada Research Chairs (CRC) at U of T. These actions align with the Federal program’s Equity, Diversity and Inclusion Practices and aim to increase transparency within the program which also requires firm targets to increase nationally the number of chair holders from the four designated groups as defined by the CRC program: women; Aboriginal peoples; persons with disabilities; and members of visible minorities.
+This website details both new and ongoing initiatives underway to increase the diversity of faculty holding Canada Research Chairs (CRC) at U of T. These actions align with the Federal program’s Equity, Diversity and Inclusion Requirements and Practices and aim to increase transparency within the program which also requires firm targets to increase nationally the number of chair holders from the federally designated groups as defined by the CRC program: women; Aboriginal peoples; persons with disabilities; and members of visible minorities.

 Where there are processes and policies unique to the affiliated hospitals, those are indicated with links to each hospitals’ CRC websites.